Diusrex/cordova-toforeground/README.md

 toForeground(mainClassName, packageName, successFunction, errorFunction);
 ```

 <b>mainClassName</b>: Should be the main activity class for the android code.
-Will usually be the java class that extends CordovaActivity.
-If you do not know the name of the main activity for the given package name, just enter the name in as "".
+For your cordova app, it should be the java class that extends CordovaActivity.
 NOTE: This should only be the name of class, should not contain the package names as well.

 <b>packageName</b>: Should be the name of the package that contains the mainClassName.